Remote Database Access

 • ssh environmentname@environmentname.ssh.wpengine.net

-2. Move to your environment’s root directory:
+2. Move to the environment’s root directory:

 • cd sites/environmentname